fritsypeij/e-ink-calendar-esp32/esp32/README.md

 Network paket format: HEADER (4 bytes) + PBM (80196 bytes)

-HEADER is one of ansi strings: EID0, EID1, EID2, EID3.
+HEADER is one of ansi strings: EID0 (black upper), EID1 (black bottom), EID2 (red uppper), EID3 (red bottom).

+PBM bytes is half of an image you want to draw.

 EID9 means clear screen.